ck06/currency-converter/README.md

 It takes no arguments, and instead guides you through the process with several questions.
 While there is no limit to how many addresses can be on a user, there is a limit of adding ~250 at a time.
 This is because the command makes use of recursion to keep asking the same questions, and eventually you'll hit a cap.

+# Tests

+PhpUnit is included to run tests with.
+You can execute these by running `bin/phpunit` inside the container.